OpenSourceEconomics / respy

 - Python and Julia Code for Structural Behavioral Economics☆47Updated 2 years ago

-- A Matlab Toolkit for Macroeconomic Models using Value Function Iteration☆89Updated this week
+- A Matlab Toolkit for Macroeconomic Models using Value Function Iteration☆89Updated last week

 - pytorch implementation of BLP'95☆26Updated 5 years ago